napalm1/Oracle/README.md

 # Oracle

-*The Oracle* is a bukkit-based plugin with a wide range of administrative tools - including detailed playtime tracking, IP tracking, BungeeCord support, cross-server ban/unban management, player warning system, and more!
+*The Oracle* is a bukkit-based plugin with a wide range of administrative information-management - including detailed playtime tracking, IP tracking, BungeeCord support, cross-server ban/unban management, player warning system, and more!

+Oracle is based on dhmcStats, a custom/private plugin that formerly ran DHMC.us.
+Most of that functionality has been rewritten and polished for release as Oracle.

 ## Features Overview

-- Play sessions are tracked for every player.
-Includes join/quit timestamps, total playtime tracking, IP address tracking.
+- Detailed playtime tracking: Tracks join/quit timestamps, IPs, with checks for uncaught disconnects, and more.
+- Provides a detailed list of playtime - totals, etc.
-- `/seen` - first join and most recent play dates for a player
+- Seen command for viewing first join and recent playtimes for players
-- View recent play history for a player `/playhist`
+- View recent play history for a player with `/playhist`
 - Easily check if a player `/ison`
 - Supports servers behind BungeeCord proxies
 - Cross-server ban/unban management.
 View history of all player bans - they're never lost.
-- Player warning system.
+- Player warning system - staff is alerted if they receive three warnings.
 - Log commands and world/coordinates of their use to console
-- Scheduled announcement system
+- Schedule server-wide announcements
 - Macro system for server staff